Highpoint2000/TEFLoggerApp/README.md

 ![image](https://github.com/user-attachments/assets/1852affa-ddb2-4494-a6ca-6f81ca6f6328)

-### Version 3.4 (only works from TEF Firmware from v2.11.23 and Android Smartphones!)
+### Version 3.5 (only works from TEF Firmware from v2.11.23 and Android Smartphones!)

-- Revision of the station detection algorithm
-- Implementation of a caching mode for the database data to enable offline logging (see menu item "Rebuild Cache")
-- Underscores added in PS information
+- Pi-Code 0000 is now being processed
+- The TEF Rename menu item can be used to assign a name to the currently selected IP address

 ## Installation notes: